SyneRBI/SIRF/doc/UserGuide.md

 ###### Methods:

     AcquisitionDataProcessor
                (MR) Constructor.
-Creates new processor object defined by the argument. set_input  (MR) Sets the processor input.
+Creates new processor object (a chain of gadgets, see section Programming chains of Gadgetron gadgets) defined by the argument.
+    set_input  (MR) Sets the processor input.
     process    (MR) Processes the image data on input. get_output (MR) Retrieves the processed image data.